-Eleven of our Online MBA students joined us at EU Munich for the 2017 EU Munich On Campus Week.
+Eleven of our Online MBA students joined us at EU Munich for the On Campus Week.
 While the official excuse for the five-day event was final exams, this on-campus component allows online students to make personal connections with classmates and faculty while networking with business leaders and multinational companies.

 Upon arrival in Munich, our graduate students got straight to business with their Global Economics exam.
 They were quickly rewarded for their hard work with some hardy local food and drink at Donisl, a traditional German restaurant with a modern twist.
 The German culinary experience continued with pork knuckles, potatoes and of course, beer in exceptionally large glasses.

 After students completed their exams (with flying colors, we’re sure), they attended two guest speaker sessions with German business leaders.